kedyplasm-cell/simple-python-projects/README.md

-# simple-python-projects
+# simple python projects

-in this repo, i have put a bunch of python projects for begginers to experiment and learn with.
+in this simple project there are multiple different begginer python projects where you can edit them to your liking. i am constantly updation and i can make you suggestions